Get Over The Winter Blues In 6 Simple Steps

 3) Eat a balanced diet.

-If you’re on a budget, it may be difficult to afford expensive meats like beef or fish daily when money is tight.
+If you’re on a budget, it may be difficult to afford expensive meats like beef or fish daily.
 That’s why we recommend trying new ways to incorporate beans into your diet instead: they’re packed with protein but cost much less than meat at the grocery store!

-And if money is really tight this month?
-Say no thanks to coffee shops and buy some frozen berries instead; they’re just as delicious in smoothies as fresh ones would’ve been without breaking the bank.
+And if money is tight this month?
+Say no thanks to coffee shops and buy frozen berries instead; they’re just as delicious in smoothies as fresh ones without breaking the bank.

 winter blues - food